Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 J_{acc} = W_1 EFF^{2} + W_2 ACC_{smoothing} + W_3 ACC_{marker}
 \end{equation}

-The results of each multi-objective predictive simulation, in which the stability criterion was compiled using MEP, is shown against the results from a tracking simulation (Figure 2).
+The results of each multi-objective predictive simulation, in which the stability criterion was compiled using MEP, is shown against the results from a tracking simulation \autoref{fig:stability}.
 The tracking simulation objective cost was a weighted sum of the tracking error (i.e. squared sum of simulation from experimental kinematic and ground reaction force data) and sum of the squared control efforts.

 ![Sagittal plane hip, knee and ankle angles (a-c), vertical and A-P ground reaction forces (d-e), the 11 degree-of-freedom, 18 muscle sagittal plane human walking model used for tracking and predictive simulations (f).\label{fig:stability}](stability.png)